FHNW-WetterMonitor-2020/WetterMonitor/README.md

 A possible improvement could be to manage the docker containers through docker-compose, however that would require another package to be installed and maintained.

+>IMPORTANT: When the incremental-data container cannot connect to the internet, add `nameserver 8.8.8.8` to the file `/etc/resolv.conf` to fix the issue.

 ## Components

 ### InfluxDB with Chronograph